 There’s plenty of fine dining to match those fine views.
 With the reputation as the culinary hot spot of the High Country, the variety of restaurants in Banner Elk will please even the most discriminating palate.
 Artisanal offers a top-notch farm-to-table menu of contemporary American cuisine, led by a husband-and-wife duo, in what’s best described as upscale rustic elegance.
 With a seasonal approach, the restaurant is open May to October and is certainly worth a well-timed visit.
 Another fine dining destination is Louisiana Purchase Food and Spirits, a downtown staple for more than 30 years.
 The creative Cajun cuisine – with North Carolina touches like barbecue shrimp – is matched with a full bar and carefully selected wine list.

-On the third weekend of October for the last 40 years, the famous Woolly Worm Festival celebrates a mountain lore regarding the woolly bear caterpillars.
+On the third weekend of October for more than 40 years, the famous Woolly Worm Festival celebrates a mountain lore regarding the woolly bear caterpillars.
 Legend says the colors of their bands of fur can forecast the upcoming winter.
 Enter your worm – available for purchase onsite or free from surrounding woods – in the string-climbing race.
 The fastest makes the forecast.
-Don’t worry if your worm makes an early exit from the race.
-More than 150 vendors mean there's plenty of food to taste and crafts to browse, along with games and rides for children.
+Don’t worry if your worm makes an early exit from the race – more than 150 vendors mean there's plenty of food to taste and crafts to browse, along with games and rides for children.

 Winter: Ski Resorts and Snow Sports